travis-ci/docs-travis-ci-com/user/getting-started.md

       - "1.8.7"
       - "1.9.2"
       - "1.9.3"
-      - jruby-18mode # JRuby in 1.8 mode
-      - jruby-19mode # JRuby in 1.9 mode
       - rbx
     # uncomment this line if your project needs to run something other than `rake`:
     # script: bundle exec rspec spec
     ```

     This example tells Travis CI that this is a project written in Ruby and built with `rake`.
-Travis CI tests this project against three versions of Ruby, two versions of JRuby and Rubinius.
+Travis CI tests this project against three versions of Ruby and the latest version of Rubinius.

 2. Add the `.travis.yml` file to git, commit and push, to trigger a Travis CI build: